Chamberlain Group: UX/UI Design Internship

 The Sentry intercom device is designed to be smaller than all of its market competitors and have simple mounting mechanisms, making it easy for small apartment building owners to install themselves.
 Through interviewing property owners, we found out that self-installation is the preferred method for most small apartment building owners.

-Access Point Flowchart
+Access Process Flowchart

 Lo-fi Intercom Screens